♫ Listening to: Colors in My Dreams by Qwiet Type ♫

 Does it matter what kind of apples I use for dehydrating?

 Honestly, no. I mean, different varieties of apples will of course affect the flavor of your apple chips.
-For instance, my favorite kind of apple is pink lady because it’s the perfect mix of tart and sweet.
-But, the nice thing about dried apples is that you can even use an apple that’s normally not a good eating apple (like gross red and golden delicious apples) because the mealy consistency of those apple varieties disappears when you dehydrate them, and the result is a chewy or crispy sweet treat.
+For instance, my favorite kind of apple is pink lady because it’s the perfect mix of tart apple and sweet apple.
+But, the nice thing about dehydrating apples is that you can even use an apple that’s normally not a good eating apple (like gross red and golden delicious apples) because dehydrating apples eliminates the mealy consistency of those apple varieties, and the result is a chewy or crispy sweet treat.

 If you want pretty pink apple rings without having to color them, look for pink pearl or rosetta apples.
 Those apple varieties are both naturally pink inside and very pretty.

 Yes, that is true.
-If you are trying to preserve the enzymes in the dehydrated apples or are making these for someone on a raw food diet, follow the instructions for using a dehydrator instead of an oven, but reduce the temperature on your dehydrator to 110º just to be safe, and increase your drying time from 7 hours to 10 hours.
+If you are trying to preserve the enzymes when dehydrating apples or are making these for someone on a raw food diet, follow the instructions for using a dehydrator instead of an oven, but reduce the temperature on your dehydrator to 110º just to be safe, and increase your drying time from 7 hours to 10 hours.

 How long do they keep?

-Once your dried apples are in an air-tight tupperware, they can stay good for a couple of months, however, I notice my apple chips start to lose their crunch within a few days.
+Once your dried apples are in an airtight container, the shelf life is a couple of months.
+However, within a few days of dehydrating apples, I notice my homemade apple chips start to lose their crunch.
 If you don’t think you’ll be able to eat them quickly enough, you can always keep them in the freezer for a year.
 This freezer method might work well if you have an apple tree and are trying to preserve a large amount of apples at once.
+Just place the dehydrated apple slices into a ziplock freezer bag and squeeze all the air out before zipping and storing in the freezer.
+This is how you make freeze dried apple slices.

 I forgot about my apple chips in the pantry for over a month, and they’ve started to get soft and lost their crispiness.
 Is there anything I can do?

 We’ve all forgotten about food in the fridge or pantry when it gets pushed behind something, amiright?
-There are a couple of options for how to get them crispy again.
+There are a couple of options for how to remove the moisture and crisp them up.
 You can either return them to the dehydrator or oven to recrisp up, or you can stick them in the freezer for a couple of hours and eat them frozen (with the freezer method, you have to eat them right away though).

 Can I eat these If I’m on a special diet?

 I vote yes, but I guess it depends on your diet!
 This recipe is gluten free, egg free, dairy free, nut free, soy free, corn free, vegan, and plant based.
 I believe it’s also allowable for the following commercial diets: slimming world, weight watchers, whole30, and paleo.
-If you’re on a raw food diet, follow the dehydrator instructions above (not the oven instructions), but change the temperature to 110º and dehydrate them for an additional few hours.
+If you’re on a raw food diet, follow the instructions above for dehydrating apples in the dehydrator (not the oven instructions), but change the temperature to 110º and dehydrate them for an additional few hours.

 Can I peel my apples before I slice them?